 Simple English definitions for legal terms

-Read a random definition: driver
+Read a random definition: constant dollars

 Have and hold: A phrase used in legal documents, like deeds or wills, to describe the extent of the interest being granted and any conditions affecting the grant.
 It is also used in oil and gas leases to define how long the interest granted to the lessee will extend.
 The habendum clause, which usually starts with "to have and to hold," specifies the terms of the agreement and is an important part of the legal document.